massich/homeSik/README.md

     cd ~/
     git clone https://github.com/focs/dotfiles .dotfiles
     cd .dotfiles
-    ./bootstrap.sh
+    ./install

 To create symlinks from your home directory to the dot files.
+See dotbot README.md for more info.